meson800/simpit-controller/Doc/Simpit-Controller/ExternalOutput.md

 the command line arguments that will be sent to the program.
 Either can use the [macro expander](MacroExpander.md).

-Also, relative paths do not work well when defining the executable to run.
+Also, relative paths do not work when defining the executable to run.

 Any number of these can be defined.